Electric polarization and magnetization in metals: Single-particle density matrix

-where the ELWFs are identified by a ``type index'' $\alpha$ and the Bravais lattice vector $\boldsymbol{R}$ with which it is associated.
-Additionally, the existence of such a global smooth frame is equivalent to the existence of a global trivialization of the Bloch bundle \footnote{For the case of finite-rank vector bundles, see, e.g., Corollary 10.20 of \cite{LeeBook}.}; remarkably, it has been shown that the latter exists in general \footnote{The crucial statement is that infinite-rank Hilbert bundles are trivializable; see Appendix D of \cite{Freed}.}.
-This implies the vanishing of any Chern numbers that characterize the Bloch bundle \footnote{This follows from the fact that a vector bundle is trivializable if and only if the canonical principal bundle constructed using its frames is also trivializable.
+where $\Omega_{uc}$ is the volume of the real space unit cell; each ELWF is identified by a type index $\alpha$ and the Bravais lattice vector $\boldsymbol{R}$ with which it is associated.
+Additionally, the existence of such a global smooth frame of the Bloch bundle is equivalent to the existence of a global trivialization thereof, thus any (collection of) Chern number(s) characterizing it vanish \footnote{This follows from the fact that there exists a global trivialization of a vector bundle if and only if the same is true of the canonical principal bundle constructed using its frames; the Chern numbers are involved in the characterization the latter.
 See, e.g., Proposition A.9 of \cite{Rodrigues}.}; this is often understood implicitly in the physics literature \footnote{For case where $d=2$, see, e.g., Eq.~(1.14) of \cite{Xiao2010}}.
-Generally, the construction outlined above corresponds to using \textit{all} of the electronic energy eigenvectors to construct a complete set of ELWFs; in general, the matrix $U(\boldsymbol{k})$ has no nonvanishing entries.
-However, often times, and as we will take to be the case in this paper, a number of Hilbert subbundles of the Bloch bundle are trivializable, in which case a subset of the complete set of ELWFs can be constructed from a subset of all the electronic energy eigenvectors.
+The construction outlined above corresponds to using the eigenvectors associated with all of the energy bands to construct a complete set of ELWFs; in general, each $U_{n\alpha}(\boldsymbol{k})$ is nonvanishing.
+However, often times a number of Hilbert subbundles (of the Bloch bundle) that are associated with sets of isolated energy bands are trivial, in which case the corresponding subsets of energy eigenfunctions can be separately used to construct subsets of a complete set of ELWFs.